-9 Beetroot Powder Benefits – How To Use This Secret Superfood
+The Benefits Of Beetroot Powder + How To Use This Superfood

 Benefits Of Beetroot Powder

 As a functional medicine practitioner, I love geeking out on nutrition.
-The earth has given us an abundance of nutrient-dense foods that help us function optimally and can and take our health to the next-level.
+The earth has given us an abundance of nutrient-dense foods that help us function optimally and can take our health to the next level, and beets are one of those.

-As one of the most underrated superfoods - beets pack a powerful nutrient punch.
-They are high in important nutrients like fiber, potassium, iron, vitamin C, antioxidants, and more while also being low in calories.
-These factors and more allow beet root powder benefits such as supporting weight loss, blood pressure, inflammation, brain health and more.
+Beets pack a powerful punch.
+This underrated superfood is high in important nutrients like fiber, potassium, calcium, magnesium, manganese, vitamin C, antioxidants, folate, and more — while also being low in calories.

 The Top Beetroot Powder Benefits

-Is beet powder worth taking?
-The answer depends on your individual health case.
-If you’re like most of my patients you don’t want to take yet another supplement just because it is trendy.
-So, what is beetroot powder good for?
-Let’s take a look at the best beet root powder benefits to determine whether or not it's something you should add to your wellness routine.
+If you’re like most of my patients, you don’t want another supplement just because it’s trendy.
+So let’s take a look at the top health effects of beetroot juice and powder to determine whether or not it's something you should add to your wellness routine.

-This is one of the standout benefits of beet root powder.
-Beets are high in nitrates that end up converting to nitric oxide in your body.
-This is important because nitric oxide acts as a vasodilator to open up your blood vessels, resulting in healthy blood blow and lower blood pressure.
+In my opinion, lower blood pressure is one of the standout benefits of beetroot powder.
+Beets are high in nitrates that increase nitric oxide in your body.
+Nitric oxide acts as a vasodilator to open up your blood vessels, resulting in healthy blood flow and lower blood pressure.

-A clinical review (1) of multiple studies on beets from 2008 to 2018 concluded that beetroot juice was a cost-effective tool to significantly lower blood pressure in various populations, often reducing the risk for cardiovascular disease and stroke.
+A clinical review of multiple studies on beets from 2008 to 2018 concluded that beetroot juice was a cost-effective tool to significantly reduce high blood pressure (both systolic and diastolic) in various populations, reducing the risk for heart disease and stroke.
+(1)

 Due to its nitric oxide content and various phytochemical compounds, beetroot powder can enhance cognitive function through its ability to increase circulation to areas of the brain involved in memory and focus.

-A 2020 review (4) suggests that the bioactive compounds beets contain may promote the health of your gut microbiota and stimulate metabolism.
+This 2020 scientific review suggests that the bioactive compounds in beetroot may promote healthy gut microbiota and stimulate metabolism.
+(6)

 How To Use Beetroot Powder

-Also, don’t be surprised if your urine and bowel movements have a pink or red hue to them.
-Although it might be alarming at first, it’s nothing to be concerned about!
+Don’t be alarmed if your urine and bowel movements have a pink or red hue to them.
+Beetroot powder naturally tints waste products.

 If you are interested in learning how we can help pinpoint the right supplements for you, check out our telehealth functional medicine consultation.